 2021 U.S. Territorial Longline Bigeye Tuna Catch Limits

-NOAA Fisheries proposes a 2021 limit of 2,000 metric tons (t) of longline-caught bigeye tuna for each U.S. Pacific territory (American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands (CNMI)).
-NOAA Fisheries would allow each territory to allocate up to 1,500 t in 2021 to U.S. longline fishing vessels through specified fishing agreements that meet established criteria.
-However, the overall allocation limit among all territories may not exceed 3,000 t.
-As an accountability measure, NOAA Fisheries would monitor, attribute, and restrict (if necessary) catches of longline-caught bigeye tuna, including catches made under a specified fishing agreement.
-The proposed catch limits and accountability measures would support the long-term sustainability of fishery resources of the U.S. Pacific Islands.
-NOAA Fisheries must receive comments by November 24, 2020.
+NOAA Fisheries specifies a 2021 limit of 2,000 metric tons (t) of longline caught bigeye tuna for each U.S. Pacific territory (American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands (CNMI), the territories).
+NOAA Fisheries will allow each territory to allocate up to 1,500 t in 2021 to U.S. longline fishing vessels through specified fishing agreements that meet established criteria.
+The overall allocation limit among all territories, however, may not exceed 3,000 t.
+As an accountability measure, NOAA Fisheries will monitor, attribute, and restrict (if necessary) catches of longline-caught bigeye tuna, including catches made under a specified fishing agreement.
+These catch limits and accountability measures support the long-term sustainability of fishery resources of the U.S. Pacific Islands.
+The final specifications are effective January 12, 2021, through December 31, 2021.
+The deadline to submit a specified fishing agreement pursuant to 50 CFR 665.819(b)(3) for review is July 12, 2021.